Sofia Huerta: OL Reign, 2020

 On February 3, 2020, OL Reign acquired Huerta and Amber Brooks from Houston in exchange for Shea Groom, Megan Oyster, and a conditional draft pick.

+Huerta was nominated for NWSL Defender of the Year alongside teammate Alana Cook in the 2022 season.

+Lyon

+On September 12, 2024, Huerta joined French Première Ligue side Lyon on a loan deal until the end of the 2024–25 season.

 International career

-Huerta was not selected by the United States team for the FIFA U-20 Women's World Cup in Japan in August 2012; she was elected for the Mexico team, for which she qualified to play for though her father.
+Huerta was not selected by the United States team for the FIFA U-20 Women's World Cup in Japan in August 2012; she was selected for the Mexico team, for which she qualified to play for though her father.
 Playing with a broken elbow, she scored three of Mexico's seven goals in its two win and two loss performance.
-In December 2012, Huerta played for the Mexico women's national football team at the City of São Paulo International Women's Football Tournament, scoring two goals.
+In December 2012, Huerta played for the Mexico women's national team at the City of São Paulo International Women's Football Tournament, scoring two goals.
 Huerta was a second-half substitute for Mexico in its September 4, 2013 match with the United States.
 In December 2014, Huerta announced that she was not going to continue to play with the Mexico national team, but would attempt to become a member of the U.S. national team.

 The United States Soccer Federation announced in July 2017 that they were submitting a request to FIFA to change Huerta's affiliation to the United States women's national soccer team.
 The change was approved on September 14, 2017.

 Huerta earned her first cap for the United States versus New Zealand two days later (September 16, 2017), coming on as a substitute in the 51st minute.
 She also was credited with her first assist for the United States for her pass to Alex Morgan in the 79th minute of her debut game.
 Huerta thus became the first female player to play both for the United States national team and against the United States national team (as a member of the Mexico national team).

 Huerta was on the provisional roster for the 2018 CONCACAF Women's Championship but was not named to the final 20 player roster.
 For several years, she did not receive a call-up to the USWNT after June 2018, after being called in to every camp in the past year; because of this Huerta has sought out club opportunities to play outside back in hopes of getting back on the roster.

 In 2022, Huerta was called back up by the USWNT to play in the 2022 CONCACAF Women's Championship qualifiers.

 Huerta along with Veronica Zepeda are to date the only two women who have represented both the United States and Mexico women's national teams.

+In June 2023, Huerta was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+She made her debut during the team's first group stage match against Vietnam, which was a 3–0 shutout win for the Americans.